google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 {% animation animations/pause-on-uncaught-exception.mp4 %}

 You can also view the call stack leading up to an uncaught exception in the DevTools console.
-In the animation below, an uncaught exception is triggered, and then the carat next to the uncaught exception message in the DevTools console is clicked.
+In the animation below, a button is clicked, an uncaught exception is triggered, and then the carat next to the uncaught exception message (`Uncaught 0`) in the DevTools console is clicked.
 The call stack leading up to the exception is displayed in the console.

 {% animation animations/exception-in-console.mp4 %}

+{% endwrap %}